-2019 Time-Based Equity Awards
+2020 Time-Based Equity Awards

-In January 2020, we also made annual awards of time-based LTIP units to Messrs.
+In January 2021, we also made annual awards of time-based LTIP units to Messrs.
 Holliday, Mathias and Levine pursuant to each executive's employment agreement that are subject to vesting over three years, in the case of Messrs.
-Holliday and Mathias, and over two years in the case of Mr. Levine, with each award vesting ratably on January 1st of each year following the grant of each award.
-The annual value of each executive's equity award was determined by the Committee based on its evaluation of 2019 performance.
-Pursuant to the employment agreements we entered into with Messrs.
-Holliday, Mathias and Levine, the amounts awarded for target performance could not be less than the following: Mr. Holliday - \$4,500,000; Mr. Mathias - \$3,500,000 and Mr. Levine - \$1,300,000.
+Holliday and Mathias, and over one year in the case of Mr. Levine, with each award vesting ratably on January 1st of each year following the grant of each award.
+Mr. DiLiberto's employment agreement that was in effect during 2020 did not provide for him to participate in this aspect of our long-term equity incentive award program.